runningcode/TripletBug/README.md

 This project does not compile.

-There is an issue with using `build.gradle.kts` with Gradle 4.8 and the Triplet Play Publisher plugin.

-There are three options to allow the project to compile:
+There is a bug where imported functions declared in other packages cannot be used in buildscript blocks of build.gradle.kts files.

-1. Uncomment the `id("com.github.triplet.play")` line in the `app/build.gradle.kts` to allow the project to compile.
+In order to allow the project to compile, comment out line 5 and 7 in build.gradle.kts.
-2. Downgrade to Gradle 4.7
-3. Convert the `build.gradle.kts` file to a `build.gradle` file.
+Even though these same functions work elsewhere in the file, they cannot be used inside the builscript block.

-Otherwise the build fails like so:
+The build fails like so:
 ```
+> Configure project :
+e: /Users/no/dev/TripletBug/build.gradle.kts:7:5: Unresolved reference: `ext`
+e: /Users/no/dev/TripletBug/build.gradle.kts:9:5: Unresolved reference: notUsableInBuildscript

 FAILURE: Build failed with an exception.

 * Where:
-Build file '/Users/no/dev/TripletBug/app/build.gradle.kts' line: 8
+Build file '/Users/no/dev/TripletBug/build.gradle.kts' line: 7

 * What went wrong:
-org/gradle/kotlin/dsl/AccessorsKt
+Script compilation errors:

+  Line 7:     `ext`["kotlin_version"] = "1.2.50"
+              ^ Unresolved reference: `ext`

+  Line 9:     notUsableInBuildscript()
+              ^ Unresolved reference: notUsableInBuildscript

+2 errors

 * Try:
 Run with --stacktrace option to get the stack trace.
 Run with --info or --debug option to get more log output.
 Run with --scan to get full insights.